Matthew C. Stephenson: Biography

 He is the co-author with John F. Manning of the casebook Legislation and Regulation (Foundation Press, 2010).
 In his publications, Stephenson has argued that regulators should choose the optimal mix between policy preferences and fidelity to the text of a statute during agency rulemaking.

+Stephenson has extensively studied corruption in various countries.
+In February 2014 he initiated The Global Anticorruption Blog, a platform dedicated to analyzing and discussing corruption issues worldwide.
+In 2017, he organized a conference at Harvard Law School focused on populist plutocrats, aiming to encourage more comprehensive and rigorous research on this political phenomenon.

 Stephenson is widely cited in the press as an expert in anti-corruption and international law.